Vegas World: Vegas World (1979–1995)

 On May 19, 1984, a stuntman named Dan Koko set the world "fire fall" record when he jumped off the hotel's roof as part of a stunt, plummeting 250 feet while wearing a flame-resistant suit that had been set on fire.
 Koko performed another stunt on August 30, 1984, in which he climbed atop a small platform, 326 feet above the ground and positioned on a 90-foot scaffolding, located on the roof of the 25-story hotel tower.
 Koko then jumped and successfully landed on a 22-foot-high, 2,000-pound air bag that was custom-made for the occasion at a cost of $45,000.
 Koko became the new holder of the world "high fall" record, previously set by Dar Robinson.
 Inside Vegas World following the stunt, Koko received $1 million in cash from Stupak, as part of a deal they made.
 It was the highest price ever paid for a free fall stunt.
 Stupak accepted the deal for the publicity.

+The resort featured what was reputedly the largest exterior sign in the world.
+On the evening of May 30, 1991, high winds knocked the sign over, leaving it partially hanging over South Las Vegas Boulevard.
+Vegas World also suffered a power outage from the high winds, although backup generators provided enough power for some of the casino to remain operational.
+The sign was restored early the next morning, but loose wires sparked onto the roof and caused a fire.
+Vegas World was evacuated with the exception of the bottom four floors.
+Two dozen firefighters responded to the fire.
+Evacuated guests were allowed to return to their rooms after approximately a half-hour.
+A crew from Young Electric Sign Company removed the wrecked sign later that morning.